Dialog Box

 Children's Tumour Foundation of Australia

-The signs and symptoms of NF2 usually develop during late teens or early adulthood, although around 15% of people with NF2 may develop symptoms earlier.
+The signs and symptoms of NF2 usually develop during late teens or early adulthood, although around 10% of people with NF2 may develop symptoms earlier.

-NF2 is characterised by the development of tumours called vestibular schwannomas (previously acoustic neuromas) on the 8th cranial nerve; the nerve that carries sound and balance information to the brain.
+NF2 is characterised by the development of benign tumours called vestibular schwannomas (previously acoustic neuromas) on the 8th cranial nerve; the nerve that carries sound and balance information to the brain.
 It can result in partial or complete hearing loss and usually affects both ears.

 Like NF1, it is a variable condition.
 Along with vestibular schwannomas, people with NF2 may also develop other benign tumours in the brain and spine.
 Cataracts may appear in young children and other eye abnormalities can be evident throughout life and are likely to become an issue for people with this condition.